 The hotel chain has two credit cards open for new applications right now: the IHG® Rewards Club Premier Credit Card and the IHG® Rewards Club Traveler Credit Card.

-The IHG Premier card has an $89 annual fee (waived for the first year) and earns up to 25 points per dollar at IHG properties, plus 2 points per dollar at gas stations, grocery stores, and restaurants.
+The IHG Premier card has an $89 annual fee and earns up to 25 points per dollar at IHG properties, plus 2 points per dollar at gas stations, grocery stores, and restaurants.
 It earns 1 point per dollar on everything else.
 You’ll also get a reward night each year on your cardmember anniversary (worth up to 40,000 points).
-The card is currently offering a welcome bonus of 150,000 points after spending $3,000 on purchases within three months of account opening.
+The card is currently offering a welcome bonus of 125,000 points plus a free night after spending $3,000 on purchases within three months of account opening.

 The IHG Rewards Club Traveler Credit Card on the other hand does not carry an annual fee.
 It earns up to 15 points per dollar at IHG properties — 5x as a cardmember, plus an additional 10x if you’re also a Rewards Club member, plus an additional 2x from IHG® with Silver Elite Status.
 It also earns 2 points per dollar at gas stations, grocery stores and restaurants, and 1 point per dollar on everything else.
 You can also earn Gold elite status when you spend $10,000 on purchases with your card every calendar year.
 The card is currently offering a welcome bonus of 80,000 points after spending $2,000 on purchases within three months of account opening.